txjay55/iris_classification/README.md

-# Iris Classification using Logistic Regression
+# 1.Iris Classification using Logistic Regression

 ## 📌 Overview
 This project classifies iris flowers into three species: